Okeanrst/FastCGIZF2Adapter/README.md

 # PHPFastCGI Zend Framework 2 Adapter

 Experemental!!!
-First, the application shows a performance increase of 10 times .
+First, the application shows 10-fold increase a performance.
 With the accumulation of the number of requests , the amount of RAM occupied by the application increases , increasing the response time.

 ## Introduction